Breed Standards : Companion Dog Group : Brussels Griffon

-SKULL - Large and round, with a domed forehead and a very pronounced, deep stop.
+SKULL - Relatively large and round, with a slightly domed forehead and a deep stop.

 MUZZLE - Very short, with the lower jaw broad and turning in an upsweep, jutting beyond the upper jaw to form an undershot bite.
 The lips are black, close-fitting and in close contact with each other, and the upper lips do not form flews.
 When the mouth is closed, neither tongue nor teeth are apparent.

 Disqualification: Tongue visible when the mouth is closed.